lisp-mirror/clcon/doc/INSTALL.md

 ; May be needed sometimes for the debugging.
 ; (pushnew :oduvan-use-sleep-in-dispatch *features*)

+; For debugging editor with client-server communcation enabled for ; only single buffer.
+; (pushnew :use-oduvan-for-first-clcon_text-pathname-only *features*)

 ; uncomment next line to see highlight (oduvanchik would hangs up soon) ; (pushnew :oduvan-enable-highlight *features*)